 - Most people compare these RV mattresses to a Tempur-Pedic memory foam mattresses – at just a fraction of the cost.

-It comes with a 120 day trial as well as a 20 year warranty and has a removable four-way zipper cover, making it easy to clean.
+- Comes with a 120 day trial as well as a 20 year warranty

 Zinus Deluxe Memory Foam Mattress

-This RV mattress is CertiPUR-US certified and free of most chemicals found in other mattresses, too!
+- This RV mattress is CertiPUR-US certified and free of most chemicals found in other mattresses

 RV Mattress Types